cloudfoundry/cf-mysql-release/docs/acceptance-tests.md

 Instructions:

 1. Install **Go** by following the directions found [here](http://golang.org/doc/install)
-2. `cd` into `cf-mysql-release/src/acceptance-tests/`
+2. `cd` into `cf-mysql-release/src/github.com/cloudfoundry-incubator/cf-mysql-acceptance-tests/`
-3. Update `cf-mysql-release/src/github.com/cloudfoundry-incubator/cf-mysql-acceptance-tests/integration_config.json`
+3. Create file `integration_config.json`

     The following commands provide a shortcut to configuring `integration_config.json` with values for a [bosh-lite](https://github.com/cloudfoundry/bosh-lite) deployment.
 Copy and paste this into your terminal, then open the resulting `integration_config.json` in an editor to replace values as appropriate for your environment.